PrateekaBhat/pr-sentinel/README.md

   deterministic decision  +  AI narrative and specialist findings
 ```

-The two paths run independently from the same PR data and never feed into each other for the purpose of the decision — the deterministic path is the only source of `ALLOW` / `NEEDS_REVIEW` / `BLOCK`.
+The two paths are independent **with respect to release-decision authority** and run from the same PR data.
+The AI path may receive deterministic heuristic findings as context for its explanation, but it can never feed back into or override the release decision — the deterministic path is the only source of `ALLOW` / `NEEDS_REVIEW` / `BLOCK`.
 The AI path's output is attached to the report as supporting evidence and explanation.

 ---